nekaeve24/Neural-DNA-Forensics/README.md

 **Author:** Neka Everett
 **Academic Basis:** BA Biologial Anthropology, Columbia University
-**Thesis Reference:** Langhorne (2015) - *DNA and the Consumer*
+**Thesis Reference:** Langhorne (2015) - *DNA and the Consumer* **Theoretical Foundations** This framework is mathematically grounded in the synthesis of computational neuroscience and evolutionary biology, specifically informed by:

+- **Models of the Mind (Grace Lindsay, 2021)**: Provides the mathematical basis for describing the machinery of neuroscience through physics and engineering principles, justifying the deterministic C++ substrate used in Model 14.

+- **A Brief History of Intelligence (Max Bennett, 2023)**: Defines the "Five Breakthroughs" of nervous system evolution, serving as the architectural roadmap for the Neural Archaeology and Phylogenetic Audit (Model 09) within the NEnterprise suite.

+- **A Thousand Brains (Jeff Hawkins, 2021)**: Establishes the "Thousand Brains Theory" and the necessity of map-like reference frames for machine intelligence, informing the Distributed Neural Representation logic in our Population Coder (Model 06).

 ---

 ## 🔬 Executive Summary
-The NEnterprise AI Forensic Suite is a specialized diagnostic engine designed for Mechanistic Interpretability and Neural Archaeology.
-By utilizing a proprietary 0.0054 Basal Accountability Gradient™, this framework provides a mathematical chain of custody for neural weights, ensuring data sovereignty and bias mitigation in high-stakes institutional AI environments.
+NEnterprise AI is a high-fidelity diagnostic engine engineered for Mechanistic Interpretability and Neural Archaeology.
+By enforcing the proprietary 0.0054 Basal Accountability Gradient™, the suite establishes a definitive mathematical chain of custody for neural weights.
+This framework provides institutional-grade data sovereignty and real-time bias mitigation, ensuring absolute transparency in high-stakes AI environments.

 ---

-## 🏗 The 11-Model Forensic Pipeline
+## 🏗 The 14-Model Forensic Pipeline
 This repository contains the Python-based **Observation & Orchestration Layer**.
 The high-performance mathematical core remains proprietary (C++).

 ### 01. Integrity Gate